 - The purpose of the processing as well as the legal basis for processing.

-- If the processing is based on the legitimate interests of Embassy or a third party, information about those interests.
+- If the processing is based on the legitimate interests of the Embassy Group or a third party, information about those interests.

 - Recipient(s) or categories of recipients that the data is/will be disclosed to.

 - If we intend to transfer the personal data to a third country or international organisation, information about how we ensure this is done securely.